rainbowdashlabs/sql-java/README.md

 }
 ```

 A `DELETE` statement is also a type of update.
-Thats why we can use the same mechanism like earlier to check if we
+That's why we can use the same mechanism, like earlier, to check if we
 deleted the player.\
-If you execute a delete without `WHERE` your whole table will be wiped.
+If you execute a `DELETE` without `WHERE` your whole table will be wiped.

 ## Reading Data